Shared experiences in mixed reality

 3. Where is everyone?

 The strength of mixed reality comes into play when a shared experience can take place in the same location.
-We call that co-located.
-Conversely, when the group is distributed and at least one participant is not in the same physical space (as is often the case with VR) we call that a remote experience.
-Often it’s the case that your group has both co-located and remote participants (e.g., two groups in conference rooms).
+We call that colocated.
+Conversely, when the group is distributed and at least one participant isn't in the same physical space (as is often the case with VR) we call that a remote experience.
+Often, it’s the case that your group has both colocated and remote participants (for example, two groups in conference rooms).

 Following categories help convey where users are located:

 - Colocated: All your users will be in the same physical space.

 - Remote: All your users will be in separate physical spaces.